cesar9401/cesar9401/README.md

 ## About me:

--   4th year student of science and systems engineering at USAC-CUNOC
+-   4th year science and systems engineering student at USAC-CUNOC
 -   Passionate about technology and programming

 -   Interested in technologies like: